 What’s more important?
 Trust or Control?

 In the business world there’s this saying that trust is good, but control is better.
-Basically, it’s ok to have confidence that people will do their work, but you should make sure to control them thoroughly.
+Basically, it’s ok to have confidence in people to do their work, but you would do better to control them and their work.

-I get it, control is important.
-However not in a traditional way of checking up on work and searching for errors, but in order to help your teammates achieve their goals.
+I get it control is important.
+But not in the traditional way of checking up on work and searching for errors.
+It’s important in order to help your teammates achieve their goals.
 More on that in a bit…

 Meanwhile I’d like to state my case why I believe it’s all about creating an environment of trust in a “No Office” company.